RiccardoGMoschetti/apirehab/index.md

 layout: home
 ---
 # How many requests will my API support?
-This question has bugged IT professionals (developers, system administrators and architects alike) ever since the first API has been deployed the answer.
-Two main variables determine the answer: what hardware you'll be using and the scalability of the software you'll be writing.
-While the second factor is difficult to establish, you can discover the upper limits of the first and work from there.
+Since the inception of API deployment, this question has been a persistent source of intrigue for IT professionals: encompassing developers, system administrators, and architects alike.
+The answer hinges upon two primary variables: the hardware you intend to utilize and the scalability of the software you will develop.
+While determining the second factor can be challenging, you can ascertain the upper limits of the first variable and proceed accordingly.

-This site would like to give you some data to help you make these decisions:
+This website aims to provide you with relevant data to facilitate decision-making on the following aspects:

-- _what pricing tier is needed to sustain a certain number of API calls?_
+- Determining the required pricing tier to sustain a specific volume of API calls.
-- _should I use a single powerful service, or more smaller services?_
+- Evaluating whether to opt for a single powerful service or multiple smaller services.
-- _is Linux better than Windows_?
-- _what cloud provider is more cost-effective_?
+- Assessing the comparative merits of Linux versus Windows.
+- Identifying the most cost-effective cloud provider.
+- Steering clear of prevalent pitfalls encountered while striving for peak API performance.

 Our journey starts with these technologies:
 - Azure Functions on App Service Plans (both Linux and Windows)